scottfr/SystemsBook/1 Learning/learning.md

 This is where I told the model to start at Time = 0 and runs for 24 time units.
 It steps one unit at a time and the unit is in Hours.
 Don't worry about Time Step for now.
 We'll get into that later.

-**Simulation Results**.
+#### Simulation Results ####

 When you click the Run button the model is stepped through the defined time period and produces a display of the results.
 There are various options for the type of display and which elements are displayed as in Figure 13.

 ![Figure 13.
 Simulation Results](./im-4990g.png)

 [** Figure 13.
 Simulation Results](http://insightmaker.com/insight/4990)

-**Configure Simulation Results**.
+#### Configure Simulation Results ####

 A default configuration is put together when the model is constructed on the canvas.
 If you click the Configure button in the upper right corner of the Simulation Results window the Chart/Table Configuration window will open.
 It is in this window you indicate what type of display you want and which items of the model are to be displayed.
 The only part you need to be concerned about at the moment is the Y-Axis Label field.
 That's where I indicated that the items displayed were in Gallons.
 You will need to change this shortly in the next exercise.

 Note that if you change items in the configuration they will be immediately reflected in the Simulation Results window when you click Apply.
 You don't need to run the model over again to see a different configuration of the data.
 This makes it very convenient when when you decide you need another display for one or two of the items.